djotto/homebrew-tap/README.md

 My personal homebrew formulae, for published tools that don't have their own official formulae or for my own personal tools.
 Building my own brew formulae simplifies [my chezmoi scripts](https://github.com/djotto/dotfiles).

 Only tested on Intel macs.
-If you try to install it on Apple silicon and it fails, please raise a bug.
+If you try to use on Apple silicon and it fails, please raise a bug.
 Fixes for Apple silicon, or fixes in general, are welcome.

 ## Contents

 * [bucklespring](https://github.com/zevv/bucklespring) Nostalgia bucklespring keyboard sound, installs as a brew service.
 * [max](https://github.com/sbooth/Max) Create high-quality audio files in various formats, from CDs or files.
 * [mp3guessenc](https://mp3guessenc.sourceforge.io/) Analysze audio mpeg files and detect the encoder used (when layer III)
+* [git-info](https://github.com/djotto/scripts/blob/master/git-info/git-info) Information about a repo in human-readable form
+* [git-seek](https://github.com/djotto/scripts/blob/master/git-seek/git-seek) Checkout branches based on partial names

 ## Bucklespring usage